 What are my rights in relation to the evidence against me?

-Will information about my criminal record be taken into account?
+Can information about my criminal record be provided during the trial?

 What happens at the end of the trial?

 After all evidence has been taken, and the prosecution and the defence have made their closing statements, the court will take its decision.
 This concludes the proceedings before the court of first instance.

 If the necessary requirements are met, the court may decide to order a type of diversion.
 In all other cases, the court decides whether it considers you to be guilty of the charges against you, or if you are acquitted.